There is no fee unless we win!

 Can I Sue for a Dog Bite in Washington?

-According to the American Veterinarian Association, there are more than 75 million dogs in the United States.
+According to the American Veterinarian Association, there are more than 89 million dogs in the United States.
 Of these dogs, 4.5 million, or 6 percent, bite or attack people, leading to over 800,000 hospital visits annually.
-Sadly, many of these dog bite victims incur significant losses because of their injuries, and many wonder, "Can you sue someone for a dog bite?".
+Sadly, many of these dog bite victims incur significant losses because of their injuries, and many wonder, "Can you sue someone for a dog bite?"

 The answer is yes.
 You can seek compensation for a dog bite.
-But suing for dog bite can be complicated and result in zero compensation without an experienced dog bite attorney in Seattle representing you.
+But suing for a dog bite can be complicated and result in zero compensation without a professional dog bite attorney in Seattle representing you.

 Dog Owners Face Strict Liability for Dog Bites in Washington

-But in Washington, victims only need to show that the dog, in fact, caused an injury.
+But according to the Revised Code of Washington (RCW 16.08.040), a dog's owner is liable for damages if their dog bites a person who is in a public place or lawfully on private property, regardless of the dog's previous behavior or the owner's knowledge of such behavior.
+Victims only need to show that the dog, in fact, caused an injury.
 Even minor dog bites count.
 However, many victims of minor dog bites are unaware that they, too, have the option of filing a minor dog bite lawsuit.
 Many feel that their trauma is too light to count.

 However, the truth is that Washington's dog bite laws allow victims of minor dog bites to seek compensation even if the dog bite does not cause permanent damage or break the skin.
 The mental and emotional distress a victim experiences due to a dog bite can be crippling enough to cause significant losses, even when no blood is drawn.